jeetagrawal21/Sask-Web-App/README.md

-# GIT
-## GIT Clone
-Copy the ssh link from the repo and use it in the following command in a terminal window that is open to where you want the folder of the git repo to be placed.

-Note: This command does create a subfolder that contains the repo so you do not need to create an additional one.

-`git clone <sshURL>`

 ### SSH Key
 If you do not have an ssh key setup use the following command to generate one in a terminal window: